gvwilson/sql-tutorial/index.md

 {% include without.md file="page.sql" %}

 -   <code>offset <em>N</em></code> must follow `limit`
--   Specifies number of rows to skip
+-   Specifies number of rows to skip from the start of the selection
+-   So this query skips the first 3 and shows the next 10

 </section>
 <section markdown="1">